 AITO is happy to announce the winners of the Dahl-Nygaard Prizes for 2014.

-The Junior Prize winner is Matthew Parkinson, Microsoft Research Cambridge, for his work on specifying and reasoning about object-oriented programs, and the introduction of the notion of abstract predicates.
+The Junior Prize winner is Tudor Gîrba, for his work on modelling and visualisation of evolution and interplay of large numbers of objects.

 Read the full announcement.

 The 2013 edition of ECOOP was held in Montpellier, France.

 The Program Committee Chair for ECOOP 2013 was Giuseppe Castagna, CNRS, Paris Diderot University.

 AITO is soliciting proposals for hosting future ECOOP conferences.
 If you are interested in hosting ECOOP, contact the President of AITO, any member of the executive board, or any other AITO member for further information.
 See also the section Resources for past bids.